injoum/videolibrary/README.md

 node app.js
 ```

-for further setting you can enter 'server' folder and edit the 'app.js' file for database settings.
+for further setting you can enter 'server' folder and edit the 'app.js' file for database configuration.

 for changing node.js port settings, you must change the server settings in angularjs in the 'controllers' folder in the 'app.js' file
-you can change the link to the server.
+(you can change the link to the server).

 Hope everything work well. :)